 This schema contains the ten classes defined in the OpenGIS Project Document 980946r1.
 The types of the properties belonging to the classes is similar to that of SampleFeatureClass, namely, an integer, a string, and a geometry.
 One difference is that the geometry in three of the classes is multipart.
 Two of them have MULTIPOLYGON geometries, and one of them has a MULTILINESTRING geometry.
 A multipart geometry is indicated by adding a '+' to the entity argument to the -e option in the sdelayer command.
-A MULTIPOLYGON geometry is indicated by "-e a+", and a MULTILINESTRING geometry is indicated by "-e a+".
+A MULTIPOLYGON geometry is indicated by "-e a+", and a MULTILINESTRING geometry is indicated by "-e a+" and a multipart geometry is indicated by "-e a+".